-The Vice President for Administration and Finance is responsible for Budgets and Accounting, Human Resources, Payroll, Business Affairs, Information Technology, Grants and Contracts and Purchasing.
+The Vice President for Administration and Finance is responsible for Business Affairs, Physical Plant, Budgets and Accounting, Information Technology, Grants and Contracts, and Human Resources and Payroll.

 - a.
 Director of Business Affairs.
-The Director of Business Affairs is responsible for leading the business affairs team charged with the operational functions associated accounts payable, travel, accounts receivable, purchasing, receiving, inventory, and imaging services.
-This position is responsible for overseeing strategic planning and implementation of business and finance strategies, and continuous improvement efforts. - b.
-Assistant Vice President for Facility and Construction.
-The Assistant Vice President for Facility and Construction is responsible for University facilities, grounds, custodial services, utilities, energy conservation, renovation, and capital construction.

-- c.
-Director of Budget and Accounting.
-The Director of Budgets is responsible long-range financial planning, capital budget planning and budget administration. - d.
+The Director of Business Affairs is responsible for leading the business affairs team charged with the operational functions associated with accounts payable, travel, accounts receivable, purchasing, receiving, inventory, and imaging services.
+This position is responsible for overseeing strategic planning and implementation of business and finance strategies, and continuous improvement efforts. - Director of Physical Plant.
+The Assistant Vice President for Facilities and Grounds is responsible for University facilities, grounds, custodial services, utilities, energy conservation, renovation, and capital construction. - Director of Budgets and Accounting.
+The Director of Budgets is responsible for long-range financial planning, capital budget planning, and budget administration. - d.
 Chief Information Officer.
 The Chief Information Officer supervises the University's information technology infrastructure, instructional technology, and client support and enterprise systems. - e.
 Director of Grants and Contracts Administration.
 The Director of Grants and Contracts Administration is responsible for all post-award activities related to extramural funding. - f.
-Director of Human Resources.
+Director of Human Resources and Payroll.
 The Director of Human Resources assists in developing and executing policies regarding employment, promotion, affirmative action, conduct, termination, and other employment matters.
 The Director maintains records concerning a faculty member's job classification and employee benefits, and conducts in-service training programs.